athola/athola/README.md

 # Alex Thola

-Staff Software Engineer building cybersecurity tools in Rust and Python.
-Currently managing a team of 6 engineers while working on network security applications and open source automation tools.
+Staff Software Engineer and manager for a team of six building cybersecurity tools in Rust and Python.
 Based in Central Texas.

-UT Math grad who got into security through reverse engineering, which led into a deep obsession with systems programming.
+I got into software security through reverse engineering and systems programming after graduating from UT with a math degree.
+My first role out of college was hacking Nissan ECUs to unlock massive performance gains for race engines.
+From there, I moved into my current role leading a team focused on network security applications.

 ## What I Do

-I manage an engineering team focused on network security tools.
-Most of my time goes into:

-- Writing Rust code for AppSecDev solutions
-- Managing and mentoring 5 software engineers and 1 test engineer as direct reports
-- Leading architecture decisions - recently championed a Python→Rust migration that made our core pipeline 10x faster
-- Contributing to open source projects, especially around test automation and Rust cryptography

-I apply my math background towards researching network graph algorithms and ML threat detection models.
+I lead an engineering team that builds network security tools, where I split my time between technical leadership and hands-on coding.
+I mentor a team of six (five software engineers and one test engineer) and design our system architecture.
+As a recent example, I orchestrated a systems engineering project built for speed and security in Rust.

+When I'm writing code, it's primarily Rust for performance-sensitive services.
+I also contribute to open-source projects in test automation and Rust cryptography, and apply my math background to research on ML-based threat detection and network graph algorithms.

 ## Tech Stack

-Daily drivers: **Rust** and **Python**.
-I write C++ when I need to interface with legacy systems, and C# for Windows-specific security tools.
+My daily drivers are **Rust** and **Python**.
+I use C++ and C# when a project requires interfacing with legacy systems or Windows-specific APIs.

 ![Rust](https://img.shields.io/badge/rust-%23000000.svg?style=for-the-badge&logo=rust&logoColor=white)
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)